-It will only do you good because you will be able to judge your competency by presenting your skills to the public.
-This showcasing of your work will help you identify your areas of both strength and weaknesses as the public eye will scrutinize your work and provide you with valuable feedback.
+It will only do you good because you will judge your competency by presenting your skills to the public.
+This showcasing of your work will help you identify your strengths and weaknesses as the public eye will scrutinize your work and provide you with valuable feedback.

 Choosing the right location and the right time

-Every photographer has some preferences, for example, some choose nighttime over day time while others go for natural beauty over urban lifestyle.
-It is not our position to tell you what to pursue but our advice is not to sit idle.
+Every photographer has some preferences; for example, some choose nighttime over daytime while others go for natural beauty over an urban lifestyle.
+It is not our position to tell you what to pursue, but our advice is not to sit idle.

-As we all look back onto our careers, we wish somebody has made things this easy for us.
-We learned the hard way but we don’t want you to struggle.
+As we all look back on our careers, we wish somebody has made things this easy for us.
+We learned the hard way, but we don’t want you to struggle.

 We hope that these tips make you a keen and serious hobbyist who captures life with the same zeal and enthusiasm that we have.